Sunday, September 14, 2014

 Buckingham Palace

-There are 1,514 doors and 760 windows.
-All windows are cleaned every six weeks to keep them clean.
-There are 40,000 light bulbs and more than 300 clocks and watches, one of the largest collections of working clocks anywhere in the world.
-Two full-time homological conservators wind them up every week and keep them in good working order.
+The palace contains 1,514 doors and 760 windows - all of which are cleaned every six weeks to maintain their immaculate condition.
+Inside, more than 40,000 light bulbs illuminate the rooms, and over 300 clocks and watches form one of the largest collections of functioning timepieces in the world.
+These are diligently maintained by two full-time horological conservators who wind them weekly and ensure their precision.

 We could not see the actual Change of Guards.
 Instead, we could flip through the Magazine extended to us to have a feel of the ceremony.